idos-network/idos-sdk-js/packages/issuer-sdk-js/README.md

 import { idOS } from "@idos-network/idos-sdk-js";

 // Arguments are described on idos-sdk-js's README.
 Be sure to read it.
-// Note: make sure to set mode to "new" since you're creating a new idos profile const initParams = { ...YOUR_IDOS_INIT_PARAMS, mode: "new" };
+// Note: make sure to set mode to "new" since you're creating a new idOS profile const initParams = { ...YOUR_IDOS_INIT_PARAMS, mode: "new" };
 const idos = await idOS.init(...);